center-for-threat-informed-defense/summiting-the-pyramid/docs/levels/index.rst

 **Columns: Network Traffic Robustness Columns**

-There are three columns that represent where event data originates within the OS.
+There are two columns that represent visibility into network traffic.

 .. toctree::
     :maxdepth: 1